 This article was originally written by Doug Short.
 From 2016-2022, it was maintained by Jill Mislinski.
 Starting in January 2023, AP Charts pages will be maintained by Jennifer Nash at Advisor Perspectives/VettaFi.

-The January preliminary report came in at 64.6, up 4.9 (8.2%) from the December final.
-Investing.com had forecast 60.5.
-Since its beginning in 1978, consumer sentiment is 24 percent below its average reading (arithmetic mean) and 23 percent below its geometric mean.
+The January final report came in at 64.9, up 5.2 (8.7%) from the December final.
+Investing.com had forecast 64.6.
+Since its beginning in 1978, consumer sentiment is 24% below its average reading (arithmetic mean) and 23% below its geometric mean.

 Joanne Hsu, the director of surveys, made the following comments:

-Year-ahead inflation expectations receded for the fourth straight month, falling to 4.0% in January from 4.4% in December.
+Year-ahead inflation expectations receded for the fourth straight month, falling to 3.9% in January from 4.4% in December.
 The current reading is the lowest since April 2021 but remains well above the 2.3-3.0% range seen in the two years prior to the pandemic.
-Long-run inflation expectations were little changed from December at 3.0%, again staying within the narrow 2.9-3.1% range for 17 of the last 18 months.
-Long-run inflation expectations remain elevated relative to the 2.2-2.6% range seen in the two years pre-pandemic.
-Uncertainty over both inflation expectations measures remains high, and changes in global factors in the months ahead may generate a reversal in recent improvements.
+Long-run inflation expectations remained at 2.9%, yet again staying within the narrow 2.9-3.1% range for 17 of the last 18 months and remaining elevated relative to the 2.2-2.6% range seen in the two years pre-pandemic.
+Consumers continued to exhibit considerable uncertainty over both long and short-term inflation expectations, indicating the tentative nature of any declines.
 [More...]

 See the chart below for a long-term perspective on this widely watched indicator.
 Recessions and real GDP are included to help us evaluate the correlation between the Michigan Consumer Sentiment Index and the broader economy.